Unfortunately, there are many shady people out there who think that it's easier to scam people than to do honest transactions.

 There are several flavors of scams out there, but the bottom line is that if a company wants you to pay a significant amount of your deposit to with withdraw your money, then it's a scam.

-If a company contact you out of the blue on a social media platform and wants you to invest money, it's probably a scam.
+- If a company contacts you out of the blue on a social media platform and wants you to invest money, it's probably a scam.

 Now let's get more specific…